HYF-Class23/group4-hyf-rebuild/README.md

 # GROUP4-  hyf-rebuild

-> As a project under the agile development classes and creating the best way for users and easy for accessible. also Creating a modern responsive website to enhance online presence and user engagements for clients.Implementing essential features.ensuring compatablity with the mmajor one.
+> As a project under the agile development classes and
+> creating the best way for users and easy for accessible. also
+> Creating a modern responsive website to enhance user engagements for clients.
+> Implementing essential features.ensuring compatablity with the major one.

 ## Table of contents